 Your house’s indoor and outdoor spaces greatly affect your home’s overall look and feel.
 It affects your decor and how you interact as a family.
-Traditionally, most homeowners adopted a closed floor plan where walls separate different rooms.
+Most homeowners traditionally adopted a closed floor plan where walls separate different rooms.

 While this design is ideal for privacy, it can make the home feel disconnected.
 That’s where open floor plans come in.
 These bespoke floor plans favor community and can visually expand your home.
 They are the perfect choice for homeowners looking for a modern, flexible style.
 Here are 10 reasons that homeowners love open floor plans.